<!-- CODEX:PROJECT-REFERENCE-LOADING:START -->Codex compatibility note:

 Doc Staleness Check (REQUIRED)

-After the change summary, run git diff --name-only (against base branch or recent commits) and cross-reference changed files against relevant documentation:
+After change summary, run git diff --name-only (against base branch or recent commits), cross-reference changed files against relevant docs:

 | Changed file pattern | Docs to check for staleness |